Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features/clashChannel.md

 <br>

->**In clashchannel, Zoe gives information about when the next clash will take place for an account that you hand in at the beginning.
+>**In clashchannel, Zoe gives information about when the next clash will take place for an account that you hand in at the creation.
 When the clash takes place you can start an analysis of your team and the opposing team, which gives you pick and ban suggestions for each player of the team.
 To analyse the opposing team you need the summonername of an opposing player.**
 >{.is-info}